-I came across a book, The Primal Scream, Primal Therapy: The Cure for Neurosis, authored by Arthur Janov and published by Dell Publishing Co. in 1970, on the street.
-I had found the tattered copy of the original edition sitting in a gutter in Manhattan's Upper West Side, just a block or so away from the Dakota on West 72nd Street.
-I was drawn to its enigmatic cover image (in this particular first-run edition: a mouth, wide-open and apparently screaming, emerging through the cover of what appears to be a bolted box or book), its promotion as a cure for neurosis, and its title promising a potential link to the Reichian method, a specially painful form of a regressive therapy that my partner had undergone in previous years.
+I came across a book, The Primal Scream, Primal Therapy: The Cure for Neurosis, authored by Arthur Janov, on the street.
+I had found the tattered copy of the original edition (published by Dell Publishing Co. in 1970) sitting in a gutter in Manhattan's Upper West Side, just a block or so away from the Dakota on West 72nd Street.
+I was drawn to its enigmatic cover image (in this particular edition: a mouth, wide-open and apparently screaming, emerging through the cover of what appears to be a bolted box or book), its promotion as a cure for neurosis, and its title promising a potential link to the Reichian method, a specially painful form of a regressive therapy that my partner had undergone in previous years.

 According to Janov's Primal technique, patients absolve themselves from their neurosis and deeply layered repression, while simultaneously avoiding psychosis, by reliving the original trauma through the seemingly simple task of screaming one's pain away.
 Since its initial release in 1970, the book has sold more than one million copies internationally and has been translated into various foreign languages.
 It quickly became infamous perhaps because of its profound effect on superstars John Lennon and Yoko Ono, who underwent Primal therapy in early 1970, and who also lived in the neighborhood in which I found my copy of the book.
 The album John Lennon/Plastic Ono Band, released in December of the same year neatly and loudly records their involvement with Janov.
 Lennon and Ono, and Vietnam, were of course the cultural reality of my parents' generation, not mine.